Thesis examination failures

 The following are also required for resubmission of the revised thesis:

-- Two copies of a letter to the Dean of Graduate and Postdoctoral Studies describing the changes that have been made.
+- A letter in PDF format to the Dean of Graduate and Postdoctoral Studies describing the changes that have been made.
 This letter will be submitted to the examiner as part of the re-examination process.

-- A single PDF version of the original thesis that did not pass the first examination (named as per instructions and marked as “first submission” in the filename);
+- A single PDF version of the original thesis that did not pass the first examination (marked as “first submission” in the filename); see naming convention instructions

-- A single PDF version of the revised thesis (named as per instructions and marked “revised” in the filename
+- A single PDF version of the revised thesis (marked “revised” in the filename), see naming convention instructions

 - Current registration of the student.